10 World Cup wildcard picks who shocked the world and shone

 Thierry Henry (1998)

-Henry was given the nod ahead of Nicolas Anelka for the 1998 World Cup despite failing to find the net in his first three international appearances.
-All that changed once the competition got under way, though, with the 20-year-old starting and scoring in France’s opening game against South Africa, before notching a double against Saudi Arabia.
+Henry was given the nod despite failing to find the net in his first three international appearances.
+All that changed once the World Cup got underway, though, with the 20-year-old starting and scoring in France’s opening game against South Africa.
+He was a constant threat and got the game’s third goal in injury time, then followed that up with a brace in a 4-0 defeat of Saudi Arabia.

-Although Henry didn’t add to his tally after that, he was still the eventual winners’ top scorer in the tournament and converted a crucial spot-kick in the shoot-out win over Italy at the quarter-final stage.
+Although Henry didn’t add to his tally after that, he was still his country’s top scorer in the tournament and converted a crucial spot-kick in the shootout win over Italy at the quarter-final stage.
+He remained on the bench in the final itself, but had certainly earned his winner’s medal by that point.

 Franck Ribery (2006)

+Eight years on, and Henry was one of the senior figures in the French dressing room who Ribery credited with easing his introduction into the national team.
+After a difficult year in Turkey with Galatasaray, the erratic winger had rediscovered his best form at Marseille.

-Despite having been called up for pre-tournament friendlies against Mexico, Denmark and Chile (making brief cameos in each), it was expected that Ribery would be used as little more than an impact substitute at the 2006 World Cup.
+Despite having been called up for pre-tournament friendlies against Mexico, Denmark and Chile (making brief cameos in each), it was expected that Ribery would be used as little more than an impact substitute.
 Somewhat surprisingly, he started all but one of France’s seven matches as they made it to the final, only to lose on penalties to Italy.

-Ribery scored a crucial equaliser against Spain in the second round, running onto Patrick Vieira’s through-ball and rounding Iker Casillas to tap home.
-By the end of the competition, the 23-year-old was regarded as one of European football’s brightest prospects.
+Ribery scored a crucial equaliser against Spain in the second round, running onto Patrick Vieira’s through-ball and rounding Iker Casillas impressively to tap home.
+By the end of the tournament, the 23-year-old was regarded as one of European football’s brightest prospects.

 Thomas Muller (2010)

 Muller had only picked up two international caps before the World Cup but was thrown in at the deep end.
-He thrived, winning the Golden Boot after scoring five goals (including two against England) and providing three assists as Germany reached the semi-finals.
+He thrived, scoring five goals (including two against England) as Germany reached the semi-finals.
+Together with his three assists, it was enough to secure the Golden Boot and the award for the competition’s best young player.

 Kevin-Prince Boateng (2010)

-The uncapped 23-year-old was a revelation, playing with vigour and purpose in Ghana’s engine room.
-He scored an impressive solo goal against the USA in the second round, but the African side were knocked out by Uruguay on penalties in the quarter-finals.
+The uncapped 23-year-old was a revelation, playing with vigour and purpose at the heart of Ghana’s midfield.
+He scored an impressive solo goal against the USA in the second round, but the African side were cruelly knocked out by Uruguay on penalties in the quarter-finals.
+Asamoah Gyan had missed a penalty in the final minute of extra time after Luis Suarez’s infamous goal-line handball.

 Get the best features, fun and footballing frolics straight to your inbox every week.